 Social proof or social validation refers to a psychological instinct where people use the popularity of a behaviour, product, idea or social norm to guide their actions, especially when uncertainty exits (e.g. if purchasing a product for the first time).

 Work by Mark Earls has shown that our ‘herd instinct’ drives much of our behaviour and many of our purchases are influenced by what we think other people are doing.
-Such behaviour reduces our anxiety about a decision because we assume that if other people are making the same choice they must know something we don’t.
+Such behaviour reduces our anxiety about a decision.
+We assume that if other people are making the same choice they must know something we don’t.

 In the test below for Cheekybingo.com we improved the social proof of the landing page by adding a selfie gallery of images sent in by recent winners.
 We also created a heading to communicate the winners theme.
-The bullet point copy was included in one variant, but the winning experience had no bullet points.
-The winning variant achieved an uplift in registration conversion of over 30%.
+The winning experience had no bullet points and it also achieved an uplift in registration conversion of over 30%.

 Spotify use social proof in their music app to show the popularity of playlists, artists, albums and individual songs.
 This helps to give people confidence to explore new artists or genre as they can instantly see which are the most popular.

 Social proof is also one of Robert Cialdini’s 6 principles of persuasion outlined in his book Influence.
-Betfair.com tested a social proof variant of this landing page along side 5 other principles of persuasion from Robert Cialdini.
+The online gambling company Betfair.com tested displaying Facebook Likes on their standard landing page along side the 5 other principles of persuasion from Robert Cialdini.

 Conversion marketing – Glossary of Conversion Marketing.

 Social influence & marketing – Are most purchase decisions the result of social influence?

 Herd instinct – How do social networks influence human behaviour?

 Social networks – What makes social networks tick?